-Moreover, children do not overgeneralize an overt expletive they encounter in the sentence initial position of V2-clauses, namely es ('it'), as in (21c).
-Why would they not overgeneralize it in (20) and in (21)?
+Moreover, children do not overgeneralize an overt expletive they encounter in the sentence initial position of V2-clauses, namely es ('it'), as in (21).
+Why would they not overgeneralize it in (20) and in (21c)?
 They would if they 'knew' the EPP.
-But in reality, they do not overgeneralize because they are never confronted with an obligatory, purely structural subject position in the language they learn, viz. the OV language German.
-A clause structure with an obligatory structural subject is the marked case and it is the hallmark of SVO languages.
-In SOV languages and in T3 languages there is no such position.48 b.
+But in reality, they do not overgeneralize because they never expect an obligatory, purely structural subject position in the language they learn, viz. the OV language German.
+A clause structure with an obligatory structural is the marked case and it is the hallmark of SVO languages.
+In SOV languages and in T3 languages there is no such position.46 a-little-while-ago somebody has called

+(21) a.
+Vorhin hat jemand angerufen.

+- b.
 Es hat vorhin jemand angerufen.

-(21) a.
-Vorhin hat jemand angerufen. a-little-while-ago somebody has called c.Vorhin hat es jemand angerufen. a-little-while-ago has EXPL somebody called
+EXPL a has -little-while-ago somebody called - c.Vorhin hat es jemand angerufen. a-little-while-ago has EXPL somebody called